mahidulhq/C-learning-documentation/Introduction to Programming Language/module 03/note3-2.md

 ## Loop
-on c programming there is 3 type of loops: for, while, do while loop.
+In C programming there are 3 types of loops: ```for, while, do while``` loop.
+normally loop means doing the same thing again and again on repeat.

+for